weaveworks-experiments/flux-classic/site/overview.md

 _instance_.
 Connections are load balanced over the available instances.

-_instances_ correspond to Docker containers.
+_Instances_ correspond to Docker containers.
 The containers are automatically enrolled as service instances according to _selection rules_ you supply.
 For example, a selection rule might specify that all containers with a particular image name become instances of a